Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Computation in Networks of Known Size

 This is justified by the fact that the agents represented by $u$ and $v$ have received identical multisets of messages and are therefore indistinguishable; hence the need to merge the two nodes.
 Thus, all messages received from agents represented by $u$ and $v$ are now considered identical, and the multiplicities of the corresponding red edges must be added together.

 The significance of the chop operation is given by the following result.
-Essentially, chopping a view is equivalent to ``forgetting'' the first communication round of the network that originated that view.
+Essentially, chopping a vista is equivalent to ``forgetting'' the first communication round of the network that originated that vista.

-\begin{lemma} Let $\mathcal G=(G_1,G_2, G_3, \dots)$ be a network, and let $\mathcal V$ be the view of an agent $p$ at round~$t\geq 1$.
-Then, the view $\mathcal V'$ obtained by chopping $\mathcal V$ is isomorphic to the view of $p$ at round~$t-1$ in the network $\mathcal G'=(G_2,G_3, G_4, \dots)$, where agents' inputs are as in $\mathcal G$. \end{lemma} \begin{proof} We define a \emph{view compound} as the result of the match-and-merge operation on a multiset of views of equal height.
-We will prove that our claim holds not only for the view of an agent, but more generally for the view compound of any set of agents in the same network.
-The concept of sub-view of a view compound and the chop operation on a view compound are defined exactly as for single views.
+\begin{lemma} Let $\mathcal G=(G_1,G_2, G_3, \dots)$ be a network, and let $\mathcal V$ be the vista of an agent $p$ at round~$t\geq 1$.
+Then, the vista $\mathcal V'$ obtained by chopping $\mathcal V$ is isomorphic to the vista of $p$ at round~$t-1$ in the network $\mathcal G'=(G_2,G_3, G_4, \dots)$, where agents' inputs are as in $\mathcal G$. \end{lemma} \begin{proof} We define a \emph{compound vista} as the result of the match-and-merge operation on a multiset of vistas of equal height.
+We will prove that our claim holds not only for the vista of an agent, but more generally for the compound vista of any set of agents in the same network.
+The concept of sub-vista of a compound vista and the chop operation on a compound vista are defined exactly as for single vistas.